abilandz/NAT3054/Lecture_2/git.md

 * master

 # By this point, it is still not clear which local branch is tracking which remote branch.
-# Therefore, as you push, you need to set the upstream config:
+# Therefore, as you push, you need to set the upstream branch:
 $ git push --set-upstream origin master
 Enumerating objects: 3, done.
 Counting objects: 100% (3/3), done.